Lab 3: Series and Parallel Resistive Circuit

 -

-Set up one of the DMMs to voltage mode (Refer to Lab 2 if you don't remember the procedure) and ensure the banana cables are connected properly to the DMM for voltage measure.
+Set up one of the DMMs to voltage mode (refer to Lab 2 if you don't remember the procedure) and ensure the banana cables are connected properly to the DMM for voltage measurement.
 Connect jumper wires to each of the alligator clips.

 -